ericksonl/HanoiTower/README.md

 Created By: Liam Erickson May 8th, 2020

-To run this project simply export files to an IDE or other that will compile and run Java code.
+To run this project simply export file to an IDE or other that will compile and run Java code.
 The object of this game is to move all disks from stack 1 to stack 3.
 The prompts will appear in terminal, presenting you with the rules.

 	Rules: